jacekwilczynski/fluid-property/README.md

 ## Usage

 ### fluidProperty
-A container for the page content that takes the full screen width on small screens (<500px), then grows slower and slower to reach a fixed value of 1200px on large screens (>1500).
+The code below creates a container for the page content that takes the full screen width on small screens (<500px), then grows slower and slower to reach a fixed value of 1200px on large screens (>1500).
 Uses rem for sizes and em in media queries for best responsiveness.

 #### SCSS
 ```sass